seajoshc/p4adotnet/docs/recipes/banana-bread.md

 1. Then turn pan upside gently and release the loaf on top of a cutting board
 1. Flip it right side up, it probably needs another 10-15min to cool/set completely in the middle

-Serve warm or at room temperature, keep covered/sealed at room temperature
+Serve warm or at room temperature, keep covered/sealed at room temperature.
+Add sprinkles or chocolate chips inside for a fun twist.